 Hire a florist that is in the same or near by city to your venue so they're not having to transport your arrangements far and know local growers to source flowers from.

-We work with 85-90% California grown product, some even grown right here in San Diego.
+We try to work with California grown product, some even grown right here in San Diego.
 This eliminates the need to ship flowers across the world and when buying from small local farms the product is much fresher, usually organically grown, and not wrapped in plastic.

 3.)
 Discuss What to do with the Flowers After the Event.